stevekinney/tailwind-workshop/src/content/performance.md

 # Performance

-Performance considerations are essential for any front-end framework, and Tailwind CSS is no exception.
-Here are some points to consider:
+Performance is hard and weirdly specific to a particular code base, but here are some hand-wavy things to think about.

 ## File Size